Winter Shed Care is pretty easy. Here, we’ll take a look at some simple tips for keeping you shed in super condition over the darkest, coldest months.

 Winter is a time that lots of creatures hibernate.
 While you might not think you’ve got such wild nature knocking around your home, you’d be surprised.
-Hedgehogs, Shrews and bats will all be on the lookout for somewhere to bed down for the next few months. like this bat here in our 10×12 Steel Shed:
+Hedgehogs, Shrews and bats will all be on the lookout for somewhere to bed down for the next few months.
+We had awful trouble getting this bat here out of our 10×12 Steel Shed:

 While foxes and badgers don’t hibernate per se, they will be mooching about for a warmer, calmer place to preserve themselves too.
-And hey, we love David Attenborough as much as the next person – Nature is fantastic.
-That said, it might not be great to open your shed after Christmas to a lovely pong of droppings or find that there are gnawed holes in some of your equipment.
-On that note:
+And hey, we love David Attenborough as much as the next person, but there’s a limit to that love.
+It might not be great to open your shed after Christmas to a lovely pong of droppings or find that there are gnawed holes in some of your equipment.

 4. Make sure there are no edibles inside